agustiza/dsp-challenge/README.md

 In general I aim to have code that is both well tested and readable.

+Any feedback is welcomed!!

 ## Contributing

 I welcome any and all constructive criticism.

 I'm really thankful for any comment (or even better a PR!) sent my way.
-As neither system nor codebase architecture could be ideal.
+As neither system nor codebase architecture could be ideal and I'd love learning the proper way.

-####Requirements
+#### Requirements

  * Implement /bid route that recieves bid information
  * Implement bidding